msinghakash/LISTINGS/README.md

 ## **Team**
-The build team consists of:
+The team for this project consists of:

 Akash Singh (Role: Coding, Designing, Documentation, and Testing)

 ## **Credits and Acknowledgments**